thecredibleway/thecredibleway-com/docs/faq/questions/isnt-faith-just-blind-belief-and-for-the-weak.md

 ### The Evidence of Creation

-For many, the intricate design, order, and beauty of the universe point to an intelligent Creator.
+For many, the intricate design order and beauty of the universe point to an intelligent Creator.
 From the fine-tuning of cosmic constants that allow for life to exist, to the astounding complexity of biological systems, arguments from design suggest a mind behind the cosmos.
 While scientific inquiry explains how the universe operates, it does not necessarily answer why it exists or why it possesses such inherent order and elegance.
-For many, the existence of a rational, ordered universe is more consistent with the existence of a rational Creator than with pure randomness.
+For many, the existence of a rational ordered universe is more consistent with the existence of a rational Creator than with pure randomness.

 ### The Uniqueness of Jesus Christ

 At the heart of Christianity is the person of Jesus of Nazareth.
 His life, [teachings](../../jesus/crediblilty/teachings-of-jesus.md), miracles and divinity stand unparalleled in human history.
-He is God, He demonstrated power over nature, disease and even death, and offered a [radical message of love, forgiveness and redemption](../../jesus/crediblilty/teachings-of-jesus.md#the-beatitudes).
+He is God, He demonstrated power over nature, disease and even death and offered a [radical message of love, forgiveness and redemption](../../jesus/crediblilty/teachings-of-jesus.md#the-beatitudes).
-His moral teachings continue to inspire and challenge humanity, and his impact on billions of lives over two millennia is undeniable.
+His moral teachings continue to inspire and challenge humanity and his impact on billions of lives over two millennia is undeniable.
 The historical evidence for his existence and the extraordinary claims made about him are a cornerstone for Christian belief.
 For many, Jesus isn't just a great moral teacher, but truly God incarnate, providing a unique bridge between humanity and the divine.